-Rabbi Anat Moskowitz brings an enthusiasm that fits our community spirit when a close-knit group comes together to worship.
+Rabbi Boaz Heilman joined our congregation in 2019 – excited to lead our diverse, yet close-knit, community in services and worship, Mitzvot, and education.
 Diane Firestone, our Cantorial Soloist, brings music into our services, religious school and lives.
-Barbara Jacobs is our Religious School director, continuing a long tradition of a great educational program which has always been a mainstay of the congregation.
+Kat Hubbard begins as our Religious School director this fall, continuing a long tradition of a great educational program which has always been a mainstay of the congregation.

 The leadership of B’nai Torah is also provided by a board elected by the trustees.
 Our Board meets monthly and sets the agenda and the course for the congregation.
 However, the leadership of our community is much more than just our Board of Directors.
 We are community based and community led – everyone has a stake in making our congregation great.

 Rabbi Boaz Heilman

 Born in Israel in 1949, Rabbi Heilman moved to the United States with his family in 1961.
 Trained in classical music and learning piano from an early age, he studied at UCLA and SMU, earning a Bachelor of Music and an Artist Diploma in piano performance from SMU in 1971 and 1973, respectively.
 In 1973, Rabbi Heilman rejoined his family in Israel.
 Between 1973 and 1977 he concertized in Israel and abroad and made several recordings for the Israel Broadcasting Authority.
 During that period he also fulfilled his military duty, serving as a medic in the Israel Defense Force.